Saturday, March 28, 2026

 On those days when it gets too heavy and I want to give in I hold on to something, anything.
 I think about what would happen if I wasn't around.
 I think about my daughter and how things would be for her and say "ok, today is not the day" (I think sometimes she picks up my vibe and she does these things sometimes, just offhand and she grounds me, like I am a balloon and she grabs my string just in time).
 Other days it is something as simple as the dry cleaning won't get picked up.
 It may sound trivial but this is what we do to survive.
 We are not selfish or weak for thinking this way we are just tired.

 I see others on the street, in the store, at the coffee shop, I can see it in their eyes, I know their struggle.
-I just want to go and gently grab their should and without a word and nod and let them know I understand because sometimes that is all we need.
+I just want to go and gently grab their shoulder and without a word and nod and let them know I understand because sometimes that is all we need.

 Most of us would just like a "soft place to land".
 I for one have never had that, most of my life (even as a small child, especially as a child, I was under attack on a daily basis so I always had to ready).
 I wait for the "other shoe to drop", personal relationships are black and white and loyalty is key.
 I remember having a conversation once with someone that had never worked with me before, we had been thrown together quickly and despite usually being on opposite sides, I really liked him.
 Out of the blue he said to me "I have never met anyone quite like you, you are on constant alert, either they are on your side or they are against you, there is no neutral.
 His words struck me because it sounded harsh but that is how I have survived all these years.
 A "soft place to land" is not an option for me, I'm afraid if I "landed" I would never be able to get up.